Valley Bank Reviews

 Valley Bank application process

 Interested borrowers can either start an application online or contact Valley Bank directly and apply with a loan officer.
 You can get prequalified by entering your contact information, estimated home price and gross income.
 Then, a representative will contact you to complete the process.
-Prequalification doesn’t affect your credit, but if you decide to apply officially, Valley Bank will perform a hard credit check on all named borrowers.
+Prequalification won’t affect your credit, but if you decide to apply officially, Valley Bank will perform a hard credit check on all named borrowers.

 You can also apply for a loan using the Valley Mortgage app, which you can use to upload documents, message your loan officer and track the progress of your application.

-» MORE: Best Mortgage Lenders
+» MORE: Best mortgage lenders

-Valley Bank application features
+Valley Bank application process features

-Features | Availability |
+| Features | Availability |

-Online application | ✓ |
+| Online application | |

-Mobile document Upload | ✓ |
+| Mobile document upload | |

-Pre-qualification (no hard credit pull) | ✓ |
+| Offers prequalification (no hard credit check) | |

-Certified approval letter | ✓ with hard credit pull |
+| Certified approval letter | |

 Valley Bank rates